microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/plannerroster-post-members.md

 #### 403 Forbidden

-If the sensitivityLabel on the roster disallows the addition of guest users, and the request would add guest users to the plannerRoster, the request will fail, and the **code** property on the error resource type will be "AddingGuestUsersProhibitedByLabel"
+If the sensitivityLabel on the roster disallows the addition of guest users, and the request would add guest users to the plannerRoster, the request fails, and the **code** property on the error resource type is "AddingGuestUsersProhibitedByLabel".